metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

 - `barman_object_store` (Attributes) The configuration for the barman-cloud tool suite (see [below for nested schema](#nestedatt--spec--backup--barman_object_store))
-- `retention_policy` (String) RetentionPolicy is the retention policy to be used for backupsand WALs (i.e. '60d').
-The retention policy is expressed in the formof 'XXu' where 'XX' is a positive integer and 'u' is in '[dwm]' -days, weeks, months.It's currently only applicable when using the BarmanObjectStore method.
+- `retention_policy` (String) RetentionPolicy is the retention policy to be used for backups and WALs (i.e. '60d').
+The retention policy is expressed in the form of 'XXu' where 'XX' is a positive integer and 'u' is in '[dwm]' - days, weeks, months.
+It's currently only applicable when using the BarmanObjectStore method.
 - `target` (String) The policy to decide which instance should perform backups.
-Availableoptions are empty string, which will default to 'prefer-standby' policy,'primary' to have backups run always on primary instances, 'prefer-standby'to have backups run preferably on the most updated standby, if available.
+Available options are empty string, which will default to 'prefer-standby' policy, 'primary' to have backups run always on primary instances, 'prefer-standby' to have backups run preferably on the most updated standby, if available.
 - `volume_snapshot` (Attributes) VolumeSnapshot provides the configuration for the execution of volume snapshot backups. (see [below for nested schema](#nestedatt--spec--backup--volume_snapshot))

 <a id="nestedatt--spec--backup--barman_object_store"></a>